Policy: Content

-Types
+Policy types

 Policy types include those which are set by government, political parties and public organisations, and those which are adopted within businesses.
 Political parties use policies to set out the basis on which they seek popular support at an election.
 Within businesses, human resource policies and purchasing policies provide examples of how organizations attempt to comply with legal requirements and avoid negative effects.
 Many large companies have policies stating that all purchases above a certain value must be performed through a purchasing process.
 By requiring this standard purchasing process through policy, the organization can limit waste and standardize the way purchasing is done.

 The American political scientist Theodore J. Lowi proposed four types of public policy, namely distributive, redistributive, regulatory and constituent in his article "Four Systems of Policy, Politics and Choice" and in "American Business, Public Policy, Case Studies and Political Theory".
 Policy addresses the intent of the organization, whether government, business, professional, or voluntary.
 Policy is intended to affect the "real" world, by guiding the decisions that are made.
 Whether they are formally written or not, most organizations have identified policies.

 Policies may be classified in many different ways.
 The following is a sample of several different types of policies broken down by their effect on members of the organization.